MARTIMM/raku-mongodb-driver/docs/content-docs/reference/MDB/Client.md

 cleanup
 -------

 Stop any background work on the Server object as well as the Monitor object.
-Cleanup structures so the object can be cleaned further by the Garbage Collector later.
+The cleanup all structures so the object can be cleaned further by the Garbage Collector later.

     method cleanup ( )